lbryio/lbry.com/content/faq/youtube.md

 ## What happens if I created a channel and/or published to LBRY before transfer? {#cleanup}

 If you created a channel with the same name as your YouTube channel, it is recommended you delete your locally created channel, which can be done before or after the channel transfer process.
 If you published any content locally, you can edit the content and use your newly transferred channel to include it, or you can simply delete the locally published content as well.
-Unless you plan to experiment with a different channel name in the meantime, please be patient until the channel is tranferred to you.
+Unless you plan to experiment with a different channel name in the meantime, please be patient until the channel is transferred to you.

 To delete the original channel, you'll need to navigate to the Wallet page (click on your balance in the top right).
 Next, click "Full History" and find the original channel you created.
-You may need to paginate in order to find it.
-Make sure it is the right channel to delete by clicking on the name from the history page first.
-Then use the trash can icon to remove it.
+It may be under the Channels or Updates filter.
+You may need to paginate in order to find it. **Make sure it is the right channel to delete by clicking on the name from the history page first.** Then use the trash can icon to remove it.

 You can do the same for any content you published locally.
-The other option is to edit the content and select your newly tranferred channel.
+The other option is to edit the content and select your newly transferred channel.
 This will make the content appear under this channel.

 ## Why can't I sync my channel?